 And if you like science, one thing you'll find is that Oakridge has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Telecommuters are a relatively large percentage of the workforce: 16.63% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Oakridge telecommute to their jobs.
+Overall, about 16.63% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Oakridge with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.16% of adults in Oakridge have a bachelor's degree or advanced degree.
+The citizens of Oakridge are slightly less educated than the national average of 21.84% for the average city or town: 14.16% of adults in Oakridge have a bachelor's degree or advanced degree

 The per capita income in Oakridge in 2022 was $20,257, which is low income relative to Oregon and the nation.
 This equates to an annual income of $81,028 for a family of four.
 However, Oakridge contains both very wealthy and poor people as well.